BRB67/17uote3ollection/173IT/173WhatIsIT.md

 		But measuring what?
 "A unit for measuring information," Shannon wrote, as though there were such a thing, measurable and quantifiable, as information.

+### Quote 4

+	As written in The Information (Gleick, 2011):
+	>"Shannon supposedly belonged to the Bell Labs mathematical research group, but he mostly kept to himself."